7 Comments

 And there really is a very interesting criminal conspiracy going back to the 1970’s by Searle Pharmaceutical who first got Aspartame on the market, if you care to do the research.
 Donald Rumsfeld was CEO of that company at the time that it was allowed to be sold to consumers in the USA.

-3. blank Rhonda Watts Hettinger says:
+3. Rhonda Watts Hettinger says:

 Real stevia should be OK, but you *have* to read the labels–I believe Truvia *does* include sucralose (some other “stevia” sweeteners do as well).
 Sweet Leaf is fine (I just went to check the box on the pantry shelf!) as is the Trader Joe’s liquid stevia.
 Another possibility is monk fruit sweetener–it seems to be more expensive (and I wish it didn’t all apparently have to be sourced from Red China!) but you use tiny amounts, and it doesn’t have any aftertaste, which I get even from stevia–so I use monk fruit sweetener in our from-scratch hot cocoa.